 Every Wednesday from 7-9 p.m. at Coventry Wired Monk, 184 Street and 64 Avenue.
 Singers and musicians welcome.
 You will have to supply your own instruments.
 For more information, email firstname.lastname@example.org, or call 604-575-1043, or 604-671-6521.

 B.C.
 Vintage Truck Museum – Help wanted!

 The Surrey Heritage Society is looking for volunteers to help out with the new BC Vintage Truck Museum (6022 176 Street) located on the Cloverdale Fairgrounds.
-The museum is open to the general public on Saturdays from 10 a.m. – 2 p.m. every week through the year.
+Our members are looking to have the museum open to the general public on Saturdays from 10 a.m. – 2 p.m. every week through the year.
 We will teach you about the history of trucking in B.C. and about the trucks on display in the collection.
-For more information contact Jim LaBelle at 604-372-4093 or email: email@example.com or visit our website at www.bcvintagetruckmuseum.org.
+For more information contact Jim LaBelle at (604) 372-4093 or email: email@example.com or visit our website at www.bcvintagetruckmuseum.org.

 The Oneness Gogos of White Rock/South Surrey group is working under the auspices of the Stephen Lewis Foundation to support African grandmothers raising children orphaned by HIV/AIDS.
 We meet on the fourth Monday of the month 1-3 p.m. upstairs at White Rock Library, 15342 Buena Vista Ave.
 Newcomers welcome.
 For more info, email firstname.lastname@example.org.

 Welcome all keen gardeners!